Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. HOW LONG AFTER THE WEDDING CAN WE EXPECT TO SEE ANY IMAGES?
 WILL WE GET TO SEE ALL THE IMAGES YOU TOOK?

 A: Depending on my workload I will start work on your photographs as soon as possible.
 The contract gives me eight weeks to complete the edit but up until now have completed weddings far sooner than this, usually within a month.
 As soon as I finish, I will design the slide show of the best 200 or so images and send the disc for you to enjoy.
-You will also be provided a link where you and your guests can order prints from.
-I now supply a silver heart shaped USB stick containing all your edited files.
+I supply a silver heart shaped USB stick containing all your edited files with my full day packages.
 This will be provided with the photo book if applicable.
+For short day weddings, your images will be uploaded for you to download.

 I take many photographs during a wedding day, some of which are duplicates for safety.
 This is so I can edit out any photos where someone has blinked or walked across frame or I deem them to be not very flattering.
 Obviously, I do not supply these files as they would add nothing to the overall enjoyment of your wedding photography.